Pain · Distribution

 Install handled by chance, failed first installsNamed dealers and integrators, install partners visible by region

-Parts lead time six to ten weeks from GermanyUS parts path with a buyer-readable promise
+Parts lead time six to ten weeks from GermanyUS parts path with a buyer-proof promise

-Marketplace layer blank, buyer shortlist path invisibleMarketplace and category-search presence on the surfaces buyers use
+Marketplace layer blank, buyer shortlist path invisibleMarketplace and category-search presence on the pages and sales materials buyers use

 Head office reactive, no named US accountability seatNamed US seat owns the stack and the layer build plan